 John Homewood MBACP PG Dip Counselling and Psychotherapy

 I work privately from home in a dedicated space, on the edge of a village in the Forest of Dean GL15 and was, until 2018, a volunteer counsellor at University of South Wales Therapy, Newport.
-I have switched from face to face to secure online or telephone counselling during the coronavirus pandemic.
+I have switched from face to face to online or telephone counselling during the coronavirus pandemic.

 Perhaps you are on this page because there is something hurtful or confusing in your present life.
-Is something from your past or childhood troubling you?
+Is something from the past or childhood troubling you?
 As you acknowledge and sort through what's going on, I will support you.
 I am skilled, safe, and listen well.
 The current lockdown has made existing problems worse for many and it has brought for others a need to revisit old issues.
-In my counselling room, you can safely say the things that are running through your mind but which you wouldn't say anywhere else.
+In my counselling room, you can safely say the things you wouldn't say anywhere else.

 We might meet for six to eight sessions, or longer term, as required.
 In the first session we will decide whether to carry on with the counselling.

-My method is 'integrative’, and draws on humanistic, psychodynamic and person-centred approaches, and others as appropriate, including CBT.
+My method is 'integrative’, meaning it draws on humanistic, psychodynamic and person-centred approaches, and others as appropriate, including CBT.

 If you would like more information, you are welcome to ring me to discuss how I might be able to help.
 If I can't answer the phone immediately, I will get back to you very soon.

 I have a Postgraduate Diploma in Counselling and Psychotherapy from the University of South Wales as well as a Postgraduate Certificate in Counselling.
 Also, I am a registered Member of the British Association for Counselling and Psychotherapy (MBACP), which is accredited by the Professional Standards Authority (PSA).

-In an earlier career I was a teacher and a university lecturer in education in Bristol.
+In a former career I was a teacher and a university lecturer in education in Bristol.
 Earlier qualifications include a degree in English, a PGCE and Masters degrees in education and language development.